Did John F Kennedy Serve In The Military

 After several days of searching, Kennedy and his crew encountered two local islanders, Eroni Kumana and Biuku Gasa.
 These men were part of a coastwatcher network that provided intelligence to the Allied forces.
 Kennedy wrote a message on a coconut husk, detailing their situation and requesting assistance.
 Kumana and Gasa risked their lives to deliver the message to the nearest Allied base.

 The message on the coconut, which read "NAURO ISL.
-COMMANDER… NATIVE KNOWS POSIT… HE CAN PILOT… 11 ALIVE NEED SMALL BOAT… KENNEDY," became a symbol of Kennedy's resourcefulness and determination.
-The coconut husk is now on display at the John F. Kennedy Presidential Library and Museum.
+Day to day, cOMMANDER… NATIVE KNOWS POSIT… HE CAN PILOT… 11 ALIVE NEED SMALL BOAT… KENNEDY," became a symbol of Kennedy's resourcefulness and determination.
+Worth adding: the coconut husk is now on display at the John F. Kennedy Presidential Library and Museum Turns out it matters..

 Rescue and Recognition

 After the message was received, a rescue mission was launched.
-Kennedy and his crew were taken to a nearby Allied base, where they received medical attention and were eventually returned to duty.
-Kennedy was awarded the Navy and Marine Corps Medal for his heroism.
+But kennedy and his crew were taken to a nearby Allied base, where they received medical attention and were eventually returned to duty.
+Kennedy was awarded the Navy and Marine Corps Medal for his heroism Surprisingly effective..

 The PT-109 incident received significant media attention, and Kennedy became a national hero.
 The story of his courage and leadership resonated with the American public and helped to shape his image as a brave and decisive leader.